-Level 1 - Inputs to measure fair value are based on quoted prices (unadjusted) in active markets on identical assets or liabilities:

-- Level 2 Inputs to measure fair value are based on the following: a) quoted prices in active markets on similar assets or liabilities, b) quoted prices for identical or similar instruments in inactive markets, or c) observable (other than quoted prices) or collaborated observable market data used in a pricing model from which the fair value is derived; and - Level 3 Inputs to measure fair value are unobservable and the assets or liabilities have little, if any, market activity; these inputs reflect the Company's own assumptions about the assumptions that market participants would use in pricing the assets or liabilities based on best information available in the circumstances.
+- Level 1 Inputs to measure fair value are based on quoted prices (unadjusted) in active markets on identical assets or liabilities; - Level 2 Inputs to measure fair value are based on the following: a) quoted prices in active markets on similar assets or liabilities, b) quoted prices for identical or similar instruments in inactive markets, or c) observable (other than quoted prices) or collaborated observable market data used in a pricing model from which the fair value is derived; and - Level 3 Inputs to measure fair value are unobservable and the assets or liabilities have little, if any, market activity; these inputs reflect the Company's own assumptions about the assumptions that market participants would use in pricing the assets or liabilities based on best information available in the circumstances.

-As of December 31, 2022, cash equivalents include money market accounts and corporate and municipal bonds with original maturities of less than three months.
-Investments consist of certificates of deposit as well as investment-grade corporate and municipal bonds with original maturity dates between three and twelve months.
+As of December 31, 2023, cash equivalents include money market accounts and corporate and municipal bonds with original maturities of less than three months.
+Investments consist of certificates of deposit as well as investment-grade corporate, agency and municipal bonds with original maturity dates between three and fifteen months.
 The certificates of deposit are carried at amortized cost in the Company's consolidated balance sheets, which approximates their fair value determined based on Level 2 inputs.
-The corporate and municipal bonds are classified as held-to-maturity and are carried at amortized cost net of allowance for credit losses, which approximates their fair value determined based on Level 2 inputs.
+The corporate, agency and municipal bonds are classified as held-to-maturity and are carried at amortized cost net of allowance for credit losses.
+The fair value of such bonds is disclosed in Note 10 and was determined based on Level 2 inputs.
 The restrictions on restricted cash and investments have an immaterial effect on the fair value of these financial assets.

-The fair value of the Company's financial assets and liabilities measured on a recurring basis as of December 31, 2022 and 2021, are as follows:
+The fair values of the Company's financial assets and liabilities measured on a recurring basis as of December 31, 2023 and 2022, are as follows:

-Total (Level 1) (in tho (Level 2) (in thousands) Level 3) Cash equivalents \$ 130,249 \$ 130,249 \$ \$ Restricted cash 235 235 Short-term investments 4,600 4,600 Restricted short-term investments 2,200 2,200 Corporate, agency and municipal bonds 23,453 23,453 Interest rate swaps related to variable rate loans 6,048 6,048 Fair value measurement as of December 31, 2022 \$ 166,785 \$ 130,484 \$ 36,301 \$ Cash equivalents \$ 102,863 \$ 102,863 \$ \$ Restricted cash 235 235 Short-term investments 5,103 5,103 Restricted short-term investments 2,200 2,200 Corporate and municipal bonds 6,984 6,984 Interest rate swaps related to variable rate loans 596 596 Fair value measurement as of December 31, 2021 \$ 117,981 \$ 103,098 \$ 14,883 \$
+Total (Level 1) (Level 2) (Level 3) (in tho usands) Cash equivalents \$ 116,441 \$ 116,441 \$ - \$ - Restricted cash 235 235 Short-term investments 37,142 37,142 Restricted short-term investments 2,200 2,200 Interest rate swaps related to variable rate loans (5,243) (5,243) Total assets and liabilities measured at fair value as of December 31, 2023 \$ 150,775 \$ 116,676 \$ 34,099 \$

+Total (Level 1) (Level 2) (Level 3) Assets: (in tho usands) Cash equivalents \$ 130,199 \$ 130,199 \$ - \$ - Restricted cash 235 235 Short-term investments 4,600 4,600 Restricted short-term investments 2,200 2,200 Interest rate swaps related to variable rate loans 6,048 6,048 Total assets measured at fair value as of December 31, 2022 \$ 143,282 \$ 130,434 \$ 12,848 \$ -